 The College of Policing (CoP)

 The Home Secretary and The Minister of State for Crime, Policing and Fire

 |6||ACTION SHOULD BE TAKEN

-You are under a duty to respond to this report within 56 days of the date of this report, 4th April 2023.
+You are under a duty to respond to this report within 56 days of the date of this report, namely by 3 May 2023.
 I, the coroner, may extend the period.

 Your response must contain details of action taken or proposed to be taken, setting out the timetable for action.
 Otherwise you must explain why no action is proposed.

 I have sent a copy of my report to the Chief Coroner and to the Interested Persons listed on the appended document, and to the Local Safeguarding Board/Domestic Homicide Review authors.
 I have also sent it to those also named on the appended document who may find it useful or of interest.